 Leveraging Multi-Target Strategies to Address Plastic Pollution in the Context of an Already Stressed Ocean

-The authors for this paper are: Jenna Jambeck, Ellie Moss, Brajesh Dubey, Zainal Arifin, Linda Godfrey, Britta Denise Hardesty, I. Gede Hendrawan, To Thi Hien, Liu Junguo, Marty Matlock, Sabine Pahl, Karen Raubenheimer, Martin Thiel, Richard Thompson and Lucy Woodall
+The lead authors of this paper are Jenna Jambeck, Ellie Moss and Brajesh Dubey.
+Contributing authors include Zainal Arifin, Linda Godfrey, Britta Denise Hardesty, I. Gede Hendrawan, To Thi Hien, Liu Junguo, Marty Matlock, Sabine Pahl, Karen Raubenheimer, Martin Thiel, Richard Thompson and Lucy Woodall.

-‘Leveraging Multi-Target Strategies to Address Plastic Pollution in the Context of an Already Stressed Ocean’ launched 27th May 2020 via a webinar 'Plastic as a Key to Addressing Ocean Pollution'featuring lead authors Jenna Jambeck, Ellie Moss, Brajesh Kr Dubey with opening remarks from Japan’s Ocean Panel Sherpa Ambassador Tamaki Tsukada, Ambassador and Director-General for Global Affairs, Ministry of Foreign Affairs Japan.
+‘Leveraging Multi-target Strategies to Address Plastic Pollution in the Context of an Already Stressed Ocean’ launched 27 May 2020 via a webinar 'Plastic as a Key to Addressing Ocean Pollution' featuring authors Jenna Jambeck, Ellie Moss and Brajesh Dubey, with opening remarks from Tamaki Tsukada, Japan’s Ocean Panel Sherpa Ambassador and Ambassador and Director-General for Global Affairs, Ministry of Foreign Affairs.

-Along with the WRI blog, 'How to Reduce Plastic and Other Ocean Pollution Simultaneously' by Secretariat team member Liz Hollaway; and Blue Paper authors Jenna Jambeck, Ellie Moss and Brajesh Dubey, the Blue Papers findings were featured in the Guardian article, 'Improve water supply in poorer nations to cut plastic use, say experts'.
+Secretariat team member Liz Hollaway and Blue Paper authors Jenna Jambeck, Ellie Moss and Brajesh Dubey published the WRI blog post, 'How to Reduce Plastic and Other Ocean Pollution Simultaneously.
+This Blue Papers findings were featured in a Guardian article, 'Improve water supply in poorer nations to cut plastic use, say experts'.